-(Note: This is the third in a series of articles that describe best practices for corporate governance at successive stages of growth of early stage technology companies.
-You can view the first article, “Governance Practices by Stage of Growth for Early Stage Technology Companies”, at 6.13.
-And you can view the second article, Governance Practices at the Start-up and Angel Stages of Growth”, at 6.14.
+(Note: This is the third in a series of articles that describe best practices for corporate governance at successive stages of growth of early-stage technology companies.
+You can view the first article, “Governance Practices by Stage of Growth for Early-stage Technology Companies”, at 6.13, and the second article, “Governance Practices at the Start-up and Angel Stages of Growth”, at 6.14.
 This article was edited post-publication in 2019.).

 Financial controls and documentation increase at this stage.
 The company will have an experienced accounting team with segregated duties, including a Controller and CFO or Director of Finance.
-The investors will require the company to engage an external accounting firm, typically one of the big 4 (KPMG, Deloitte, pwc, or Ernst & Young), but they may also accept one of the excellent second-tier firms like BDO Dunwoody, Grant Thornton, Meyers Norris Penney, or dozens of others.
+The investors will require the company to engage an external accounting firm, typically one of the big 4 (KPMG, Deloitte, pwc, or Ernst & Young), but they may also accept one of the excellent second-tier firms like Smyth Ratcliff, BDO Dunwoody, Grant Thornton, Meyers Norris Penney, or dozens of others.
 The company will need to produce full accounting statements with notes prepared according to GAAP, IFRS or ASPE, and have the external firm either review or audit them.
-A history of reviewed, or better, audited financial statements by a recognized firm is very reassuring to potential investors or acquirers, so the earlier the company engages the auditor, the better.
+A history of reviewed, or better, audited financial statements by a recognized firm is very reassuring to potential investors or acquirors, so the earlier the company engages the auditor, the better.

 The Company’s financial systems must strengthen in this phase.
-The CFO must prepare an annual budget for the Board to review and approve prior to the start of the year, including projection for the income statement, balance sheet and cash flow.
+The CFO must prepare an annual budget for the Board to review and approve prior to the start of the year including projection for the income statement, balance sheet and cashflow.
 The CFO must report variances against the budget for each month and Board meeting, with a summary discussion, and a forecast for the balance of the year.
 The accounting team will closely manage accounts receivable and payable to closely monitor and forecast cash balances.

 The Company should compile and maintain electronically a due diligence binder containing copies of every important document in running the business.
 These include all material contracts, and also financial statements, share cap table, sales funnel, development plans, investor presentations, product descriptions, list of Intellectual Property, market studies, and so on.
 A detailed table of contents for a diligence binder is widely available online or from the company counsel.
-A comprehensive and well-organize diligence binder is helpful and credible to the financing and acquisition processes.
+A comprehensive and well-organize online diligence binder is helpful and credible to the financing and acquisition processes.

-Another serious challenge arises when the company starts making sales in the U.S. Most companies discover only after many months and sales go by that they may be required to collect and remit sales tax individually to each state in which they sell products or services, and in many cases, even at the city or county level.
-In fact, there are 16,000 tax jurisdictions in the U.S. The rules are complex and steadily tightening as the states grab every tax dollar they can, particularly from foreign companies who do not vote.
-To mitigate the exposure, it is advisable that every contract and sales order includes language that requires the U.S. customer to self-assess and remit state sales tax.
+Another serious challenge arises when the company starts making sales into the U.S. Most companies discover only after many months and sales go by that they may be required to collect and remit sales tax individually to each state in which they sell products or services, and in many cases, even at the city or county level.
+In fact, there are 16,000 tax jurisdictions in the U.S. The rules are complex and steadily tightening as the states grab every tax dollar they can, particularly from foreign companies who don’t vote.
+To mitigate the exposure, it is advisable that every contract and sales order include language that requires the U.S. customer to self-assess and remit state sales tax.
 Many customers, particularly large ones and government entities do self-assess, but nonetheless the onus remains with the supplier.
 U.S. state sales tax compliance is an area where companies should engage experienced help.
 The large accounting firms can help, but at significant cost.
 There are also boutique firms who specialize in U.S. tax compliance for small Canadian companies at more reasonable cost.
 If the company opens up an office, or hires employees in the U.S., they may also be required to file income tax returns to the IRS and to the state government, with large potential penalties for late filings.

 As the rules tighten, the exposure grows for Canadian companies.
 US tax exposure is now an item of due diligence for investors and acquirers.
 Target companies need to demonstrate that they are knowledgeable and in compliance with U.S. income and sales tax provisions and can reasonably estimate their exposure.
 Companies that are not sufficiently diligent may be at risk not just from the taxes, interest and penalties, but also from the collapse of financings or acquisition.

 The Board of Directors continues to broaden and deepen its oversight in this phase.
 The Board may be restructured to ensure that there are a majority of either independent directors, or directors appointed by the investors.
 The Board should constitute an Audit Committee to continuously review the financial statements, accounting policy, and preparations and execution if the annual review or audit.
 The Board should also strike a Compensation Committee consisting only of non-management directors to review and approve executive and Board compensation annually.
-The Board should continue to meet monthly until the company is comfortable generating positive cash flow.
+The Board should continue to meet monthly until the company is comfortable generating positive cashflow.

 The Company should also be holding formal Annual General Meetings to receive the financial statements, elect the Board of Directors, and in general account to the shareholders for the performance of the executive team.

 This article first appeared in the Fall 2013 edition of The Hire Standard – the newsletter of Corporate Recruiters, British Columbia’s leading recruiters of high technology talent.
 This article was edited post-publication in 2019.)